allomov/ansible-role-bosh-jumpbox/README.md

-# Ansible role for Cloud Foundry and BOSH "jump box"
+# Ansible role for BOSH and CF "jump box"

 ### Description